Amanita muscaria: Other reports and theories

 The Finnish historian T. I. Itkonen mentions that A. muscaria was once used among the Sámi peoples.
 Sorcerers in Inari would consume fly agarics with seven spots.
 In 1979, Said Gholam Mochtar and Hartmut Geerken published an article in which they claimed to have discovered a tradition of medicinal and recreational use of this mushroom among a Parachi-speaking group in Afghanistan.
 There are also unconfirmed reports of religious use of A. muscaria among two Subarctic Native American tribes.
-Ojibwa ethnobotanist Keewaydinoquay Peschel reported its use among her people, where it was known as miskwedo (an abbreviation of the name oshtimisk wajashkwedo (= "red-top mushroom").
+Ojibwe ethnobotanist Keewaydinoquay Peschel reported its use among her people, where it was known as miskwedo (an abbreviation of the name oshtimisk wajashkwedo (= "red-top mushroom").
 This information was enthusiastically received by Wasson, although evidence from other sources was lacking.
-There is also one account of a Euro-American who claims to have been initiated into traditional Tlicho use of Amanita muscaria.
+There is also one account of a Euro-American who claims to have been initiated into traditional Tlicho use of A. muscaria.

-Mycophilosopher Martijn Benders has proposed a novel evolutionary theory involving Amanita muscaria.
-In his book Amanita Muscaria – the Book of the Empress, Benders argues that a precursor of ibotenic acid, a compound found in the mushroom, was present in ancient seaweed and played a significant role in the evolution of life.
-According to this hypothesis, the compound influenced the twitching movements of early aquatic organisms, leading to the development of behaviors such as jumping onto land—a crucial step in the evolution of terrestrial species.

 The flying reindeer of Santa Claus, who is called Joulupukki in Finland, could symbolise the use of A. muscaria by Sámi shamans.
-However, Sámi scholars and the Sámi peoples themselves refute any connection between Santa Claus and Sámi history or culture."The story of Santa emerging from a Sámi shamanic tradition has a critical number of flaws," asserts Tim Frandy, assistant professor of Nordic Studies at the University of British Columbia and a member of the Sámi descendent community in North America.
-"The theory has been widely criticized by Sámi people as a stereotypical and problematic romanticized misreading of actual Sámi culture."
+However, Sámi scholars and the Sámi peoples themselves deny any connection between Santa Claus and Sámi history or culture.The story of Santa emerging from a Sámi shamanic tradition has a critical number of flaws," asserts Tim Frandy, assistant professor of Nordic Studies at the University of British Columbia and a member of the Sámi descendent community in North America.
+"The theory has been widely criticized by Sámi people as a stereotypical and problematic romanticized misreading of actual Sámi culture.